Accident And Injury Attorneys

 Nevertheless, they would still be willing to strike a deal, so long as you do not drag things out.
 There may actually be no witnesses––or if there are, they might have nothing useful to say on the matter.

-You are within your rights to question anything the insurer tells you.
+You are within your rights to question anything the insurance provider tells you.
 If you suspect that a statement might be false, ask for proof.
 If they refuse to furnish such evidence, you can draw your own conclusions.

 Lie to You Some More